Coca-Cola Mascot graphic

 The polar bear is always a huge hit with consumers because it embodies childlike characteristics such as innocence, mischief, and fun.

-In the commercial, several polar bears are gathered together looking up at the sky to see the aurora borealis while drinking from glass Coca-Cola bottles.
+In the commercial, several polar bears are gathered together looking up at the sky to see the Aurora Borealis while drinking from glass Coca-Cola bottles.

 Coca-Cola Mascot Collectibles & Memorabilia

 Our collectibles store is pleased to sell a wide variety of top-quality Coca-Cola Mascot memorabilia and Coca-Cola collectibles.
-They make great gifts for everyone, especially Coca-Cola collectors.

 Coca-Cola Santa Plate